 3.5

-• Honesty: Generally seen as honest, though her record as a prosecutor has been scrutinized.
+• Honesty: Generally viewed as honest, though her record as a prosecutor has been scrutinized for inconsistencies.

-• Trustworthiness: Viewed as trustworthy by supporters, but her shifting positions on certain issues have led to skepticism among some voters.
+• Trustworthiness: Viewed as trustworthy by supporters, but her shifting positions on certain issues, particularly during her 2020 presidential campaign, have led to skepticism among some voters.

-• Consistency: Criticized for shifts in positions, particularly on criminal justice issues.
+• Consistency: Criticized for shifts in positions, particularly on criminal justice issues, where her record as prosecutor contrasts with her current progressive stances.

-• Follow-Through: As Vice President, her influence is somewhat limited, but she has worked on key initiatives, particularly in civil rights.
+• Follow-Through: As Vice President, her influence was somewhat limited, but she worked on key initiatives, particularly in civil rights and voting rights.

 • Accountability: Faces mixed reviews, with some praising her transparency, while others question her handling of criticism and challenges in her role.